connorwstein/connorwstein.github.io/_posts/2019-09-27-Coursera-Cryptography.md

 The permutation portion of the network (P-box) is to provide cryptographic "diffusion" - a term meaning a change in a single bit of the input should have equal probability of changing any particular ciphertext bit.
 In DES, the permutation portion of the network is just a fixed lookup table, so interestingly the security of DES rests on the design of the substitution lookup table.
 A poorly designed S-box is subject to differential cryptanalysis, a CPA attack where by observing changes in ciphertext corresponding to changes in plaintext you can reduce the scope of the key search.
-Turns out the S-box wasn't the main weakness that killed DES (though although some differential cryptanalysis attacks were possible), ultimately computers became strong enough to just brute force the relatively small 56-bit key.
+Turns out the S-box wasn't the main weakness that killed DES (although some differential cryptanalysis attacks were possible), ultimately computers became powerful enough to just brute force the relatively small 56-bit key.
 Its successor is the advanced encryption standard (AES), which does not use a Fiestel network at all, just a pure substitution-permutation network based on the Rijndael S-box.

 #### Block Cipher Modes